 The purpose of the iConq initiative is for students to have the best possible educational experience.
 For some classes the best possible educational experience may not include iPads.
 Quality is more important than devices so we know there will be a few courses not using them.

 You will find that you will be using the iPad in many ways to enhance your education at DCCC.
 Just being able to keep your calander up to date, add reminders for meetings and exams, communicate with your peers and faculty members, and being able to relax with friends between classes.

 The iPad is not ment to be something that will be used everyday in the classroom, but is another tool in your tool belt to enhance your 21st century educational experience at DCCC.

 Is DCCC the first college to implement a student-body iPad initiative?

 Nope.
-There have been a number across the country over the last two years.
+There have been a number across the country over the last five years.
 The tremendous increase in learning reported by these other colleges is one of the main reasons we chose to implement our own initiative.

 Is the college making money on the sale of iPads to students?